Mechanistic Interpretability as Statistical Estimation: A Variance Analysis: Discussion

-\begin{enumerate}[leftmargin=*] \item \textbf{Report Stability Metrics Routinely.} We strongly advocate for the routine reporting of stability metrics alongside circuit discovery results.
+\textbf{Report Stability.} We strongly advocate for the routine reporting of stability metrics alongside circuit discovery results.
 Specifically, we recommend that researchers report the variance of circuit structure and performance (e.g., the average pairwise Jaccard index and the CV of the circuit error) under bootstrap resampling of the input data.
-This practice, common in mature scientific fields \citep{33d361c6-a532-3a8d-a856-07380b9e03ec, Berengut01112006}, would provide a crucial measure of the statistical reliability of the found circuits.
-Our publicly available codebase facilitates the computation of these metrics.
+This practice, common in mature scientific fields \citep{33d361c6-a532-3a8d-a856-07380b9e03ec, Berengut01112006}, provides measures of uncertainty for the structural estimate.
+As a preliminary guideline, a mean pairwise Jaccard index above 0.8 under bootstrap resampling (with $n \ge 100$ resamples) could serve as a reasonable minimum bar for reporting a circuit as stable.
+If a circuit does not meet this threshold, practitioners should report caveats about their structural reliability.
+We stress that this is a tentative suggestion and that establishing principled thresholds requires broader community discussion.

-\item \textbf{Justify and Report Hyperparameter Choices.} Given the sensitivity of EAP-IG to hyperparameter settings, it is crucial that researchers transparently report and justify their choices.
-When possible, a sensitivity analysis should be conducted to assess the impact of different hyperparameter settings on the discovered circuits.
+\textbf{Quantify Estimator Uncertainty.} Given the sensitivity of circuit discovery to hyperparameters, it is crucial that researchers transparently report and justify their choices.
+Ideally, a sensitivity analysis should be conducted to assess the impact of different hyperparameters on the discovered circuits.
+If a mechanism is only visible under a specific set of hyperparameters, this fragility must be disclosed.

-\item \textbf{Use Noise for Robustness Checks.} We recommend using noise injection during causal analysis as a controlled stress test for discovered circuits.
-Reporting how circuit stability and performance degrade with increasing noise can provide valuable insights into the robustness of the identified mechanisms.
-A noise level of 0.2 seems to be a good starting point for gpt2-small, as it reveals structural variance without excessively harming performance. \end{enumerate}
+\textbf{Characterize Intervention Sensitivity.} Instead of relying on a single fixed intervention (e.g., mean ablation), we recommend analyzing how the circuit changes as the counterfactual is varied.
+Sweeping intervention parameters (e.g., the noise amplitude) reveals whether a mechanism is invariant to the strength of the perturbation or specific to a certain regime.
+For example, reporting how circuit stability shifts around a noise level of 0.2 in gpt2-small can help distinguish between core mechanisms and localized artifacts.